pahuber/PHRINGE/docs/usage.rst

 Usage
 =====
-At the beginning of every simulation done with `PHRINGE` is the :doc:`PHRINGE <source/phringe>` class.
+At the beginning of every simulation done with `PHRINGE` is a :doc:`PHRINGE <source/phringe>` object.
 Upon its initialization, the user has to specify the observation, instrument and astrophysical scene parameters, as illustrated here:

 .. image:: _static/usage.png